hypertrace/hypertrace-gradle-dependency-settings-plugin/README.md

       on certain
       configurations (
       default: `annotationProcessor`, `compileClasspath`, `runtimeClasspath`, `testCompileClasspath`, `testRuntimeClasspath`)
+      - If integration tests are found, it will also add `integrationTestCompileClasspath` and `integrationTestRuntimeClasspath`
-    - If `useDependencyLocking` is specified (default: true), adds a project task `resolveAndLockAll`which can be use in conjunction with the `--write-locks` flag to update all project lockfiles.
+    - If `useDependencyLocking` is specified (default: true), adds a project task `resolveAndLockAll`which can be used in conjunction with the `--write-locks` flag to update all project lockfiles.

 Example usage in `settings.gradle.kts`: